HugoBlox/theme-academic-cv/content/authors/indira/_index.md

 ---
 # Display name
-title: Michaela Green
+title: Indira Avendano
-weight: 4
+weight: 3
 # Username (this should match the folder name)
 authors:
-- treasurer
+- indira

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Treasurer
+role: Secretary

 # Organizations/Affiliations
 organizations: